NOTTINGHAM TRENT UNIVERSITY - INVESTING IN EXCELLENCE

 Research in the School is based around six Research Areas:

 2. Leadership, partnership and collaboration

 In addition NTU has a ‘university-wide' pedagogy group which draws academics from all subject disciplines working with each other and a range of scholars from across the academic community in the UK, Europe and further a-field.

 Students have the opportunity to take part in the Research Practice Course, a part-time module based programme in research practice methodology.
 This practical course provides the knowledge, skills and support for you as a postgraduate research student.
 The course also assists in the transition into research work and into the academic community, whilst nurturing a reflexive, critical attitude to both.
 Nottingham Trent University is the only University in the UK to offer a Postgraduate Diploma level research practice programme.

 Internationally renowned research

 The University values postgraduate research and those who undertake it, and recognises the value of a thriving postgraduate research community to the future of its research profile.

-Postgraduate students are considered to be members of the wider academic community and are involved in seminars and workshops across the College of Arts and Science.
+Postgraduate students are considered to be members of the wider academic community and are involved in seminars and workshops.
 This activity, alongside the expert supervision which guides their research, involves them in the international research community.
 Many members of staff have international reputations and there are a number of specialist centres, scholarly journals and a book series.